argoproj-labs/argocd-image-updater/README.md

 Read
 [the documentation](https://argocd-image-updater.readthedocs.io)
-for more information on how to setup and run ArgoCD Image Updater and to get known to it's features and limitations.
+for more information on how to setup and run Argo CD Image Updater and to get known to it's features and limitations.

 ## Current status